2025–26 Leicester City F.C. season: Pre-season and friendlies

 On 9 June, Leicester City confirmed a home friendly against Serie A side Fiorentina in what would be the final pre-season fixture.
-Four days later, two matches at the club's training factility was confirmed against Peterborough United and Oud-Heverlee Leuven.
+Four days later, two matches at the club's training facility were confirmed against Peterborough United and Oud-Heverlee Leuven.
 A pre-season training camp in Austria along with three more friendlies against Zalaegerszeg, Karpaty Lviv and 1.
 FC Köln.